MLAide/docs/docs/start/quickstart.md

 - eve (password = eve1, email = eve@demo.mlaide.com)

 ## Using the Python client
-To track your machine learning runs you can use the Python client.
+To track your machine learning experiments you can use the Python client.
 Start the [Tutorial](../tutorial/introduction.md) for your first steps.